Agave schottii

-Agave schottii, also known by the common name Schott's century plant, is a shrub species within the genus Agave.
+Agave schottii, also known by the common name Amole, Schott's century plant, also called shin dagger or Sonoran shin dagger, is a shrub species within the genus Agave.
 It is a member of the subgenus Littaea.
 There are two widely recognized varieties of this species: Agave schotti var. schottii and Agave schottii var. treleasei.

 Distribution

 Agave schottii is native to North America.
 It is found in the United States of America, in the states of Arizona and New Mexico.
 In Arizona, it is confined to the southern part of the state, in the counties of Pima, Santa Cruz, Graham, and Cochise.
-Agave schottii is found only in the southwestern tip of New Mexico, in Hidalgo County.
+In New Mexico, Agave schottii is found only in the southwestern tip, in Hidalgo County.
 It is also found in the Mexican states of Chihuahua, Sonora, and Baja California.
 Agave schottii var. treleasei has the status of Highly Safeguarded Native Plant and Salvage restricted, and is only found in Arizona's Pima County.